 The Support Group in Moray, Scotland became a Board of Trustees in November 2015 when the Office of the Scottish Charity Regulator (OSCR) approved Busega Scotland as Scottish Charitable Incorporated Organisation.
 The organisation’s charitable purposes are the prevention or relief of poverty or disadvantage, and the advancement of health, education, citizenship and community development in Tanzania.

-Busega Scotland currently supports three main projects and is active in recruiting volunteers.
+Busega Scotland currently supports five main projects and is active in recruiting volunteers.

-http://sierracres.ca/resources/eagala-model/ Moving-on Project – provides educational, practical, social and emotional support for young people leaving the Mayega Centre.
-In 2016 there are eight Moving-on students in college, following various vocational training courses.
+Moving-on Project – provides educational, practical, social and emotional support for young people leaving the Mayega Centre.
+In 2018 there are 12 Moving-on students in college, following various vocational training courses.

 Family Support Project – supports around thirty families badly affected by HIV/AIDS, leaving them extremely poor.
 The project provides business start-up grants, health education and health insurance plus a women’s group, to promote self-help and business growth.

-Volunteers – Busega Scotland is also keen to promote volunteering in the Mwanza area of Tanzania and can support volunteers into a number of different projects run by local non-governmental organisations (NGO’s).
+Volunteers – Busega Scotland is also keen to promote volunteering in the Mwanza area of Tanzania and at home in the UK.
+We can support volunteers into a number of different projects run by local non-governmental organisations (NGO’s).
 Anyone interested is encouraged to contact John and Christine through firstname.lastname@example.org .